 The physiological roles of these growth factors include diminished hair loss, hair regrowth, increased blood flow to the scalp, and an over-all healthy looking hair.

 According to a study published in 2017, the most significant growth factors in hair growth are VEGF and PDGF.
 The data results in the study indicate that both men and women with androgenic alopecia (male pattern baldness) had significantly lower levels of VEGF in contrast with healthy men and women.
-Since it has the most far-reaching effect on hair growth and its cycle, in its absence hair loss is guaranteed.
+Since it has the most far-reaching effect on hair growth and its cycle, in its absence hair loss continues.

 In PRP hair treatment, VEGF is an active element of its composition which will be injected into the scalp initiating growth.